• Skip to primary navigation

 cup of sticky toffee macarons

-this sticky toffee pudding family size is so moreish!
+this sticky toffee pudding family size is so moreish

 There are two ways of making this recipe.

-Individual Sticky Toffee Puddings
+Individual Toffee Puddings

 So, to avoid such sticky toffee impulses, my preferred method is to make individual puddings.